 Our reproductive health exams aim to provide preventive health care services, educational information, and sexual health guidance.
-Additionally, we can evaluate and treat symptoms that may be caused by bacterial vaginitis (BV), yeast, jock itch, and urinary tract infections, as well as answer your questions about *birth control.
+Additionally, we can evaluate and treat symptoms that may be caused by bacterial vaginitis (BV), yeast, and urinary tract infections, as well as answer your questions about birth control*.

 *we do not prescribe or refer for birth control